ctr49/OpenAutomation/GoogleCalendarHelper/README.md

 Copy the php files into a web-browsable and php-executable directory on this web server.
 If you use any subdirectories you will have to specify it in the URL later.

 ## Configuration
+Google Calendar:
 1. Fetch your private Google Calendar URL: ![alt text](https://raw.githubusercontent.com/OpenAutomationProject/OpenAutomation/master/GoogleCalendarHelper/image_46687.jpg "copy link")
 2. Adjust configuration in googlecalendar_ical_parser.php header (use link(s) fetched in step 1)

+Generic iCal feed:
+1. Just put the link to the ics file as first parameter.
+Second parameter stays empty, third (days in advance to display) and fourth (color formatting) can be used exactly like described for Google Calendar

 ## Usage